-Markets are synonymous with Thailand – lively, colorful and aromatic; they are vibrant slices of Thai life that you won’t want to miss.
-You can see them on some of Thailand best pictures.
+Markets are synonymous with Thailand – lively, colorful, and aromatic; they are vibrant slices of Thai life that you won’t want to miss.
+You can see them in some of Thailand’s best pictures.
 One of the most captivating markets you can visit in Thailand is the Maeklong railway market, a short distance from Bangkok.

 Several times a day local train trundles along the tracks towards the market town of Maeklong.
 What makes this marketplace different is that the railway line runs right through the middle of the covered market, and goods are neatly laid out on the track itself, just millimeters from the rails.
 As the train approaches, the vendors move quickly to take down the awnings that shade them but leave their goods where they are.
 Although it appears that the fruit and vegetables will get crushed, the moving train passes smoothly over the top.
 The second the train has passed by, the awnings are put back up.

 It’s an incredible sight to observe how efficiently everything is done.
 It also makes for great photo opportunities, but don’t take any risks when it comes to the railway tracks.
 First and foremost this is a working market, not a tourist attraction, so take extra care not to get in the way of the vendors.